Chindeni

 Rooms

-The camp caters for a maximum of eight guests in four tented chalets, each built off the ground on a large raised wooden platform.
-The tents are very spacious with a comfortable indoor sitting area while the en suite bathroom includes plumbed shower, double vanity and flush loo.
-The decor is very contemporary.
-Each tent has a wonderful view over the lagoon and a wooden platform with sun loungers from which to enjoy your siesta!
+The camp accommodates around 10 guests in four tented chalets, each built on to a large raised wooden platform.
+The tents are very spacious with a comfortable indoor sitting area.
+The semi-outdoor en suite bathroom includes plumbed shower, double vanity, flush loo and bathtub.
+Each tent has a wonderful view over the dambo and a wooden platform with relaxed seating from which to enjoy your siesta.
+One of the tents is a family tent which has a second en suite twin bedroom leading off the sitting area and comes with its own private guide and vehicle.

 Central Areas